Honours+ Supervisors

 We require an honours mentality of our students, and needless to say, we ask the Supervisors to display exemplary behavior.
 Meaning that you partake in the training programme, supervise the students to your best knowledge and communicate regularly with the H+ Central Management Team.

-Because of the supporting role of the Supervisor and the safe learning environment he/she provides within Honours+, we require the Supervisor:
+Because of the supporting role of the Supervisor and the safe learning environment they provide within Honours+, we require the Supervisor:

 1. To be physically present in Maastricht during November-May to regularly attend team meetings and be available for questions the students might have.
 We also recommend Supervisors to be on occasions available during some evenings, to help facilitating team meetings.

-2. To help getting the team off to a good start, we require all Supervisors to be present as well during the Honours+ Kick-off on November 2nd, 18.00-22.00 hrs.
-Prior to the Kick-Off, from 16:00-17:30 hrs there will be an introductory training meeting to inform (new) Supervisors on how to best supervise students doing interdisciplinary research.
+2. To help getting the team off to a good start, we require all Supervisors to be present as well during the Honours+ Kick-off on November 1st 18.00-22.00 hrs.

-3. To help teams staying on track and propel them forwards, we ask all Supervisors to be present as well during the Honours+ Midterm Peer & Expert Discussions Evenings either on 01.03.2023 or 02.03.2023.
+3. To help teams staying on track and propel them forwards, we ask all Supervisors to be present as well during the Honours+ Midterm Expert Discussions Evenings either on 06.03.2024 or 07.03.2024.
 Supervisors are requested to be present to exchange experiences with other Supervisors as an intervision session, and to help teams with questions.

 4. To support Supervisors in guiding the team and their learning process, we have organized a training programme, which consist of multiple workshops and an intervision session.
 Having attended all trainings, a Supervisor will be granted an official by UM’s rector approved certificate.
 The trainings may also count towards a Supervisor’s CPD.